ahc224/ACportfolio/index.md

-# ENGL 002 Multimodal Project: The Energy Crisis, Visualized
+# ENGL 002 Multimodal Project:
+# The Energy Crisis, Visualized
 ## Andrew Choi, Prof. Provost, 5/10/21

-## About this website

-> hello
+> For this semester's multimodal project, I decided to create a website that could help me convey the ideas I expressed in my essay with a visual format.
+I separated the topics I am talking about into four distinct sections, all of which are explained through graphs and visuals about energy and its applications.
+I also created a table of contents to help viewers travel to the different sections faster, as seen below:

 ## Go to topic: